 Once the configuration of SpiraTest is completed, we are ready to configure RemoteLaunch and trigger the tests from SpiraTest.
 Start the RemoteLaunch application from its installation location:

 Open Remote Launch application, and select “Setup: Apache JMeter 2.x Automation Engine” tab.
 In the JMeter Location field, enter the location to the JMeter bin folder:

 Under Client Setup tab, in Server URL enter the address of SpiraTest, and for the fields Username and Password enter the administrator’s credentials for your SpiraTest.
 In Automation Host Token, enter the same Token used for configuring the host that was also associated with the TestSet that should be executed.

 Once the configuration in RemoteLaunch is done, we are ready to trigger the tests from SpiraTest.
 (Tests can be triggered also from RemoteLaunch from Status tab).

 In SpiraTest navigate to the TestSet that was configured for automated test run, in the previous steps, and in order to trigger tests just click Execute button, the same as for manual test execution.

 After starting the TestSet and tests are executing you will see a Windows command prompt open as JMeter executes the tests included in the TestSet.

 On the TestRun page, details of the run can be seen which were reported back from JMeter along with any messages or other information.
 The Test Name represents the name of the test inside JMeter, and the execution status corresponds with the rules described above.

 Inflectra test and project management tools: SpiraTest and SpiraTeam provide capabilities for managing automated tests developed in multiple test automation platforms.
-One of those is JMeter, which enables SpraTest or SpiraTeam to be a central location for managing and collecting result not only for functional but also for performance test built in open-source JMeter tool.
+One of those is JMeter, which enables SpraTest or SpiraTeam to be a central location for managing and collecting result not only for functional but also for performance test built in an open-source JMeter tool.